Verra Mobility (VRRM)

 Verra Mobility Net Debt Position

-12. Key Takeaways from Verra Mobility’s Q3 Results
+12. Key Takeaways from Verra Mobility’s Q4 Results

 We were impressed by how significantly Verra Mobility blew past analysts’ revenue expectations this quarter.
-We were also glad its full-year revenue guidance trumped Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock traded up 5.3% to $25.05 immediately after reporting.
+On the other hand, its EPS missed and its full-year EBITDA guidance fell slightly short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 6.7% to $17.47 immediately following the results.

 13. Is Now The Time To Buy Verra Mobility?

 Verra Mobility is a fine business.
-First off, its revenue growth was exceptional over the last five years.
-And while its projected EPS for the next year is lacking, its admirable gross margins indicate the mission-critical nature of its offerings.
+To kick things off, its revenue growth was exceptional over the last five years.
+And while its cash profitability fell over the last five years, its admirable gross margins indicate the mission-critical nature of its offerings.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.